zauni/pngmin/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+- 0.3.2: The force option is no longer required if '.png' is set as ext option
 - 0.3.1: If the optimization increases file size, the original file is copied to the destination
 - 0.3.0: Corrected behaviour if files object is built dynamically (http://gruntjs.com/configuring-tasks#building-the-files-object-dynamically)
 - 0.2.1: Just one queue is created
-- 0.2.0: The pngquant executable gets queued to avoid a problem with to many spawned executables
+- 0.2.0: The pngquant executable gets queued to avoid a problem with too many spawned executables
 - 0.1.0: Initial release